upgrade

 Configuration Lost After Upgrade

-Problem: Network/volume/device settings missing
+Problem: Network/volume/device settings missing after upgrade

 # Document current configuration before upgrade